Updated: Aug 3

 Today we are talking about your perfect intro email.
-Whether you are student teaching or clinical or field and you are writing an intro email to the teacher you are working with for the semester.
-This email is your first digital high five to your cooperating teacher so make it positive and professional.
-You are going to find what you need to have in your perfect email intro, hacks to make it great, and an email introduction example.
+Whether you are student teaching or clinical or field, you are writing an intro email to the teacher you are working with for the semester.
+This email is your first digital high-five to your cooperating teacher, so make it positive and professional.
+You will find what you need in your perfect email intro, hacks to make it great, and an email introduction example.

-Here are some highlights you may want to include in your intro email to your cooperating teacher to keep it positive and professional:
+You may want to include some highlights in your intro email to your cooperating teacher.
+Keep it positive and professional:

 Your Name (First and last)